flutter/flutter/packages/flutter_sprites/README.md

 You can manipulate the transform by setting the position, rotation, scale, and skew properties.

 ## Sprites, textures, and sprite sheets
 The most common node type is the Sprite node.
 A sprite simply draws an image to the screen.
 Sprites can be drawn from Image objects or Texture objects.
 A texture is a part of an Image.
 Using a SpriteSheet you can pack several texture elements within a single image.
 This saves space in the device's gpu memory and also make drawing faster.
 Currently Flutter Sprites supports sprite sheets in json format and produced with a tool such as TexturePacker.
+It's uncommon to manually edit the sprite sheet files.
 You can create a SpriteSheet with a definition in json and an image:

     SpriteSheet sprites = new SpriteSheet(myImage, jsonCode);
     Texture texture = sprites['texture.png'];